jguegant/tech.blog/content/C++/structured-bindings.md

 std::cout << an_array[0] << "," << an_array[1];
 ```

-As you can see, `x` and `y` do not really exist as variables either, they don't have their own storage!
+As you can see, `x` and `y` do not really exist as variables, they don't have their own storage!
 Rather, they should be seen as special identifiers ; what the standard call "the names of lvalues that refer to some elements".
 In this scenario, `x` is a special identifier that refers to `a_secret_variable[0]`.
 And `y` is a special identifier that refers to `a_secret_variable[1]`.
 Since `a_secret_variable` is a l-value reference to `an_array`, mutating `a_secret_variable` is equivalent to mutating `an_array`.
 Therefore, this snippet will print `42,42`.

 Note that the number of special identifiers must match the size of your array!
 Your compiler will yield an error otherwise.